zh/banano-awesome/README.md

 - [banano-work-server](https://github.com/BananoCoin/banano-work-server) - dedicated work server for the Banano cryptocurrency
 - [banano-vanity](https://github.com/BananoCoin/banano-vanity) - Generate a BANANO address with a prefix of your choice
 - [banano-cam](https://github.com/BananoCoin/banano-cam) - a no-sound camera, where any user can tip any other user
-- [bananominer-watch](https://github.com/andrecrjr/bananominer-watch) - Chrome Browser Extension that shows you all the stats about your contributions to Banano
+- [bananominer-watch](https://github.com/andrecrjr/bananominer-watch) - Chrome Browser Extension that shows you all the stats about your Folding@HOME contributions to the [Banano team]( https://stats.foldingathome.org/team/234980)
 - [blue-app-banano](https://github.com/coranos/blue-app-banano) - community edition of the Ledger Nano S app for the banano Cryptocoin (*seems a little old*)
 - [banano-pay-button](https://github.com/zh/banano-pay-button) - Easy to implement Banano currency payments via QR code